Q) What is the process to adopt of dog or cat from Bellwether Harbor?

 Q) What is a micro chip and what does it do?

 A) A micro chip is a small device about the size of a grain of rice that is inserted under the skin between the shoulder blades.
 It acts like a permanent id tag.
 Micro chips are not GPS devices and cannot be used to track a dog that is lost.
 They can help get your dog back home to you if they somehow end up at a shelter or vet’s office.
-Micro chips we currently use and offer are AVID and HomeAgain.
+Micro chip we currently use and offer is 24 PetWatch.

 Q) Adopt out of state?